John was born the 4th of July, 1936 in Phoenix, AZ, son of Ruth Evaline and James Gibson Mc Daniel.

 After the Sylmar earthquake, in 1971, John took on a 2nd job at the San Fernando Mission for a few years.
 He worked restoring artifacts, and museum displays, and repairing damage in the sanctuary from the earthquake.
+He and Rosie traveled up to Lompoc, CA to La Purisima mission in order to gather measurements and pictures for his upcoming endeavor of doing damage restoration as authentically as possible for the San Fernando Mission.
+(John was noted to be a perfectionist by his family.
+A trait required for his line of work.)
 Another 2nd job he did for several years, was working at the cabinet shop his brother James worked at full time.
 After working at Continental for 25 years, he left to go work with James, at Kustom Wood Kabinets full time for another 25 years.
-He refined his craft and became a finish carpenter.
+He refined his skill and became a Master Craftsman.
 The crew worked on many celebrities homes in Southern California and John would come home and tell fascinating stories about the day’s events.
 During those years, his 2nd job was also with James, at his wood shop, he built in his backyard.
 As James’ boys grew up, John worked with his nephews as well.
 Dana remembers most everything in the house she grew up in on Tripoli was made by John.

 Dana recalls, when growing up, frequently seeing her Dad working on cars and rebuilding the engine in one of his trucks.
 Dana wanted to help her Dad one day, so John let her paint the gaskets for the block with the gasket glue.
 Dana remembers waking up every weekend to the music of Elvis playing on the stereo.
 In later years, when they lived together here in Boise, it was Hank Williams, Jr. Not one of her favorites, but over the years it grew on her a bit.

-John remembered as a child when they visited his grandparents in Loma Linda, during WW II, GI’s living in the bungalow’s on his grandparents property.
-Having had these memories of the war as a child may be what peaked his interest in that period of history.
+John remembered as a child when they visited his grandparents in Loma Linda, just after WW II ended, former GI’s, now medical students of Loma Linda University, living in the bungalow’s on his grandparent’s property.
+Having had these memories of the war as a child may be what sparked his interest in that period of history.

 John, Rosie, and Dana vacationed and traveled many places in the Western United State’s through the years.
 They visited National Parks such as The Grand Canyon, Zion, Bryce Canyon, and The Arches.